 Key actions: Dries and dissolves Phlegm.
 Strengthens the Spleen.
 Smoothes the Liver and calms Liver Wind (antispasmodic).

-Because it is a formula often recommended to treat the pattern 'Wind-Phlegm' of which benign positional vertigo is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/wind-phlegm' of which benign positional vertigo is a symptom.

 Its main actions are: Drains Dampness and reduces Phlegm.
 Reverses the flow of Rebellious Qi.
 Reduces hardenings and relieves distention.

 Gastrodia Rhizomes is a Neutral herb that tastes Sweet.
 It targets the Liver.

 Its main actions are: Calms Liver Wind.
 Sedates Liver Yang and relieves convulsions.
 Relieves Wind and stops pain.

 Its main actions are: Tonifies the Spleen Qi.
 Fortifies the Spleen Yang and dispels Damp through urination.
 Tonifies Qi and stops sweating.
 Calms restless fetus when due to Deficiency of Spleen Qi.

 Its main actions are: Warms the Spleen and regulates the Middle Burner Qi.
 Dries Dampness and disperses Phlegm from the Lungs and Middle Burner.
 Reduces the potential for Stagnation caused by tonifying herbs.

 Its main actions are: Encourages urination and drains Dampness.
 Tonic to the Spleen/Stomach.
 Assists the Heart and calms the Spirit.